DES157/libraries/frameworks/node/nvm.md

 ### Installing nvm on OS X

-1. Install via Homebrew (see above).
+1. Install via Homebrew (see below).
 Probably a good option, and also conveniently installs the bash completions.
 2. The [`nvm`](https://github.com/creationix/nvm) GitHub page describes how to install by cloning the repo, or with a script that does it for you and installs to `~/.nvm`.
 3. `nvm` can also be installed with `npm` as show [here](https://www.npmjs.com/package/nvm).
 Advantages unclear.

+##### Install nvm with Brew

+First create `~/.nvm`, then:

+    brew install nvm
+    export NVM_DIR=~/.nvm
+    source $(brew --prefix nvm)/nvm.sh

+Now you can install node as discussed [below](#Using_nvm).
+Check, but I believe manually exporting and and sourcing only need to be done if you wish to use nvm in the current session.
+Should happen automatically

 ### nvm Quickstart